 - Automobiles are the most recycled products in the world.

-- Every year 27-million end-of-life vehicles are recovered for recycling.
+- Every year 27 million end-of-life vehicles are recovered for car recycling.

 - 98% to 99% of all car batteries can be recycled.

-- Since car dismantling and parts repairing requires skilled hands, car recycling creates hundreds of thousands of jobs.
+- Since car dismantling and parts repair requires skilled hands, car recycling creates hundreds of thousands of jobs.

 What vehicle parts can be recycled or reused?

-Vehicle tyres comprise of rubber fibre and metal.
-Once an old tyre reaches a recycling facility, it is shredded or turned into Tyre Derived Fuel.
-The shredded tyre is passed through magnets and screens which separates the fibre from the metal.
+Once an old tire reaches a car recycling facility, it is shredded or turned into Tyre Derived Fuel.
+The shredded tire is passed through magnets and screens which separate the fibre from the metal.

-Rubber fibre can be melted down and reformed into caster wheels, lawnmower wheels, or recycled into rubber bands, automotive belts or asphalt ingredients.
+Rubber fiber can be melted down and reformed into caster wheels, lawnmower wheels, or recycled into rubber bands, automotive belts, or asphalt ingredients.
 It can also be converted into fine granules and reused below artificial turf or playgrounds.

 Wheels, on the other hand, are pure metal and are melted down and reformed into new shapes.

-All in all, auto recycling is an important procedure.
-When people violate recycling policies and dump all their end-of-life/ damaged vehicles into landfills, they are not just losing a chance to make some money but also degrading earth’s state.
+All in all, car recycling is an important procedure.
+When people violate recycling policies and dump all their end-of-life/ damaged vehicles into landfills, they are not just losing a chance to make some money but also degrading the earth’s state.